Sherry has maintained homes and landscaped yards for 48 years in Southern California. She has collected water-wise succulents for 12 years.

 If you get more than 10 sprays browning out in one season, you may have to give the plant more water!

 Another technique is grab the spear about halfway down, then going in the opposite direction of the line of growth, snap the spear back with a quick motion.
 It just breaks off at the base.
-This technique leaves no debris to pick out later.
+This technique is especially easy to do if the plant has dried out a couple of weeks.
 It took me a long time to realize I can use this quick motion method.
 Try it on your bush.
 Be sure to wear gloves.

 A landscape needs more than a foxtail fern.
 The aeonium, the sago palm, and jade plant do well beside the foxtail plant.